 Leave behind the bustling Melide and cross several shallow river paths before winding through shaded forest, oak and chestnut giving way to eucalyptus and pine.Arrive in Arzua, the last major centre before Santiago and known as well for its haphazard layout as its cheese production.

 Day 6: Walk Arzua – Arca O Pino 11 miles/19kms.

 Leave Arzua through the old quarter of the town and along alternating tracks and country lanes.
 Pass through a number of small hamlets and enter Arca O Pino where you will overnight.

 The route continues to the small village of Lavacolla where traditionally pilgrims used to cleanse themselves before the final walk into Santiago de Compostela.
-Overnight Lavacolla (This walk can be shortened by spending the night in Arca do Pino (making the walk 12.5 miles/20 kilometres to Arca) instead of Lavacolla and the last day’s walk into Santiago is then 12.5 miles/20 kilometres).
+Dinner and overnight Lavacolla

-The last day’s walk is short so pilgrims can arrive in the Plaza de Obradoiro and enter the Cathedral by midday when the pilgrims are blessed.
-Overnight Santiago (dinner not included)
+The last day’s walk short so pilgrims can arrive in the Plaza de Obradoiro and enter the Cathedral by midday when the pilgrims are blessed.
+Choose where to have dinner in this lovely city.